-Thank you so much for your interest in the PWI YES mentorship and Education programs.
-Our services are for youth ages 9-21 with an open DHS case at risk or experiencing placement instability who would benefit from long-term community-based mentoring and/or educational tutoring services.
+Thank you so much for your interest in the PWI youth mentorship program for youth in foster care.
+These services are for youth ages 9-21 with an open DHS case at risk of or experiencing placement instability who would benefit from community-based mentoring and/or educational tutoring services.

 If you have any questions about the referral process or want to check up on the status of a referral submitted, please reach out to: